xvado00/AIQ/Readme.txt

 --log  Switch on output logging

 --log_agent_failures Switch on logging of possible agent failures
 	and on what program.

---verbose_log_el  Swith on logging intermediate results every 1000 interactions, needs log-el directory.
+--verbose_log_el  Switch on logging intermediate results every 1000 interactions, needs log-el directory.

 --multi_round_el=method,param1,param2,...
-Swith on multi-round EL convergence optimalization using selected method and parameters:
+Switch on multi-round EL convergence optimization using selected method and parameters:
 	(this technique increases the consumption of RAM considerably) Delta,Difference,EL_to_evaluate  absolute difference of AIQ
 		  is less then Difference, computed every EL_to_evaluate nr.